cncf/glossary/content/en/virtualization.md

 Apps running on virtual machines have no awareness that they are sharing a physical computer.
 Virtualization also allows the users of the datacenter to spin up a new "computer" (aka a VM) in minutes without worrying about the physical constraints of adding a new computer to a datacenter.
-VMs also enable users to speed up the time to get a new virtual computer.